jereyes4/Wahl_Chains/Utilities/README.raw.md

   Disclaimer: This simulation is still just a trick that fools the computer into working with these fibers.
 In reality it keeps believing the fibers are of types `I3`, `I2` or `I1`.
 A consequence of this is that it will probably give false positives for the effective check in the case of `IV`.

   **Even after blowing up, the parameter** `n` **of** `Sections(n)` **is a value calculated in the original surface** $Y$, **not in the surface after blowups done in** `Name`.

+- `MakeFibers` block: Within a `MakeFiber` block, one can declare that a set of previously defined curves form a fiber.
+Each Make fiber declaration consists of two lines.
+Empty lines or comments are ignored, but the two lines of a name declaration **must** be contiguous, that is, no empty lines or comments may appear in between.
+The contents of these lines have analogous meanings as the contents of a `Fiber` block declaration.
+  For example, doing

+      Sections(-2):
+          A Try

+          B Try
+              A A
+      MakeFibers:
+          I2 Try
+              A B
+  is effectively the same as

+      Fibers:
+          I2 Try
+              A B
+  The type of fiber, in this case `I2`, can be any non empty string, even types not supported by the program.
+  The curves that appear in the declaration of the fiber can be any section or exceptional which was previously defined, except a curve that is already part of a fiber.
+  `MakeFiber` does not modify the self intersection of the curves and neither the intersections between curves.
+It also does not check wether the the given intersections or self intersections are consistent with the type of fiber, thus making this operation quite flexible.
+  The `Try/Ignore/Fix` attribute of each curve is overwritten with the attribute given by the new fiber declaration.
+  If an exceptional curve is part of a `MakeFiber` declaration, then its status as exceptional is forgotten in the sense of `ForgetExceptional`.

+- `ForgetExceptionals` block: Within a `ForgetExceptional` block, curves previously defined in a `merge/name` block are stripped of their status as exceptional curves and become equivalent as other curves or sections.
+This means that they are not taken into account in the Nef and Obstruction check.
+They are not contracted if within a sub-test they are an isolated (-1)-curve.
+  Each `ForgetExceptional` declaration consists of a single line.
+Each line consists of a list of space separated names, which correspond to exceptionals that are to be forgotten.

 **Testing cannot start if there are curves with double points.
 Every singularity must be solved.**